Discontinuation of CEQ - frequently asked questions

 3. Will there be a replacement of the CEQ?

-A Structured Learning Activity (SLA) focused on the understanding of dimensions of the critical thinking construct within psychiatry will be available on the Learnit platform from September 2025.
-Completion will be optional until June 2026, after which it will become a mandatory Fellowship requirement.
+Completion of the CTIP modules will be optional until August 2026, after which it will become a mandatory Fellowship requirement.

 4. What is the long-term replacement for the CEQ?

 It is intended that the Critical Reflection Activity (CRA) which will combine structured learning activities alongside group discussion and submission of a group assignment will be introduced as part of redeveloped Formal Education Courses, scheduled for launch in 2028.
-The CRA will incorporate the interim SLA modules.
+The CRA will incorporate the interim Critical Thinking in Psychiatry (CTIP) learning modules.

 Further updates about the development of the CRA will be provided in due course.

-5. Will the College provide 12-months’ notice during the transition to SLAs and future CRA replacement?
+6. Will the College provide 12-months’ notice during the transition to the Critical Thinking in Psychiatry (CTIP) learning modules and future CRA replacement?

-Completion of the online learning activity will be optional following its introduction in September 2025 but will become a mandatory requirement for Fellowship from June 2026, allowing 12 months notification and transition time following the announcement of the CEQ conclusion.
+Completion of the Critical Thinking in Psychiatry (CTIP) learning modules will be optional following its introduction in October 2025, but will become a mandatory requirement for Fellowship from August 2026, allowing 12 months notification and transition time following the announcement of the CEQ conclusion.

 - Trainees ≥ 60 FTE months: Exempt from CEQ; no further requirement or alternative task.